openstack-archive/networking-vpp/README.rst

 the sleeping threads will detect this, elect a master and start doing the work.

+And we've dealt with restart cases.
+When you run in production you should now be able to restart the agent (for upgrade, for instance) without stopping VPP - it will 'catch up' the state of VPP when it restarts, so you can do this upgrade without ever interrupting the traffic (a key requirement of NFV workloads).
+If you do want to restart VPP, we recommend stopping the agent, then VPP, then starting VPP and then the agent
+- which will, again, catch up the state of VPP to where it needs to be (VPP is just a dataplane and always restarts with no state).

+We've dropped the privilege of the agent.
+This means it runs as a normal user and limits the damage it could cause if anything went wrong.

 What is VXLAN-GPE and how can I get it to work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~